-Much like the Bichon, the Maltese is the quintessential "little white lap dog."
-This breed enjoys spending time in her owner's lap and going on short, easy walks.
-Grooming needs are also like the Bichon: dog's trips to a professional groomer will keep the breed maintained.
+Much like the bichon, the Maltese is the quintessential little white lap dog.
+This breed enjoys spending time in its owner's lap and going on short, easy walks.
+Grooming needs are also like the bichon: Trips to a professional groomer will keep the breed maintained.
 The Maltese is also fairly easy to train.
 At a weight of only 4 to 7 pounds, this dog is very easy to handle.
-You can even carry her around in your bag!
+You can even carry it around in your bag.

 06 of 10

-If you want a small to medium dog that makes a great companion, the Corgi might be for you.
-Weight 24 to 30 pounds, this breed is still small enough for most people to handle.
+If you want a small to medium dog that makes a great companion, the corgi might be for you.
+Weighing 24 to 30 pounds, this breed is still small enough for most people to handle.
 Corgis are smart and fairly easy to train.
-They are also quite adorable with those short little legs!
-A herding dog by nature, your Corgi will need routine exercise, but daily walks will often be enough.
-The Corgi has minimal grooming needs, which can be very convenient.
+They are also quite adorable with those short little legs.
+A herding dog by nature, your corgi will need routine exercise, but daily walks will often be enough.
+The corgi has minimal grooming needs, which can be very convenient.

 07 of 10

 Leaning towards a tiny dog?
 At a weight of 3 to 7 pounds, the Pom is another easy-to-handle pooch that can be carried in your bag.
 This breed is an affectionate and happy companion.
 Your Pom will like snoozing in your lap and playing with toys.
 Most of all, this breed will enjoy your companionship.

 Physical Characteristics: Double-coated, long-haired miniature spitz breed with pointy, erect ears and curled tail